im-ironclad/ironclad-gulp-starterkit/README.md

 # gulp-scss-vanilla-starterkit
 ### Starter kit for whipping up a SCSS/VanillaJS project
-This is my personl in-progress version of a php/scss/vanillajs project.

 Please feel free to utilize this yourself if you find it useful.

 I am going to be expanding on the JS architecture soon and may decide to incorporate a PHP framework (CodeIgniter or Laravel) to bring the boilerplate full circle for PHP projects.